yuyu1815/jules-api/README.md

 # Jules API Client Libraries

+This is an unofficial library.

-This repository contains official client libraries for the Jules API in three languages: JavaScript/Node.js, Go, and Python.
+This repository contains client libraries for the Jules API in three languages: JavaScript/Node.js, Go, and Python.

 ## About the Jules API